DomovoiButler/PersonalWebsite/README.md

 - "*" selector just let me get rid of that padding and the bloat around the menu selections.
 - Changed the navbar to "sticky" to margin more accurately
 - changed nav-bar to a retro solid border

+*17/04/2024
+- Tried to justify nav content left and right, won't leave space in the middle and treat left and right ul as seperate elements.

+*08/05/2024
+- Fixed Nav bar positioning with "float" attribute.
+- Seperated the padding for the nav bar elements and the rest of the text elements into two seperate attribute modifiers.
+- Start next section.
+Need to get this done for the online course material.
+- Added the id tags to each section and added them as hrefs on the nav bar links.
+Will need to add smooth scroll to those.